tinywrkb/org.freedesktop.Platform.VulkanLayer.GameScope/README.md

 Yes, this is a hack, as this specific extension mount point was likely not intended to be used with this kind of tool, and submission of this extension to Flathub might not be approved due to this fact, but that's good enough for my needs.

-The extension definition doesn't includes the `add-ld-path` key, and there's no extension key to handle append a directory to `PATH`, so we will need to take care of both of these in a different way.
+The extension definition doesn't include the `add-ld-path` key, and there's no extension key to append a directory to `PATH`, so we will need to take care of both of these in a different way.

-It should be noted that this extension adds a couple of shared libraries that can possibly conflict with those provided by the application.
+It should be noted that this extension introduces a couple of shared libraries that will possibly conflict with those provided by an application, if it does packages the same libraries.
 This includes `libevdev`, `libfontenc`, `libinput`, `libliftoff`, `libmtdev`, `libseat`, `libwlroots`, `libxcvt`, `libXfont2`, `libXRes`.
-As I haven't made too much use of this extension, this doesn't concern me currently, but I might look into statically linking against these libraries.
+As I haven't made too much use of this extension yet, this doesn't concern me currently, but I might look into statically linking against these libraries later.
-Please file a bug report if you hit an issue due to a wrong shared lib resolution/loading.
+Please file a bug report if you hit an issue related to a wrong shared lib resolution/loading.

-While this should be obvious, please be aware that the extension branch/version must match the runtime's one.
+While this should be obvious, be aware that the extension's branch/version must match the runtime's one.

 ## How to use